Travancore: Venad Swaroopam

 Thambiran Vanakkam was printed at Kollam, the capital of Venad in 1578, during the Portuguese Era.
-It holds the record of the first book printed in any Indian language.
-It was written in the language Lingua Malabar Tamul, which was spoken in southern Kerala (Kollam-Thiruvananthapuram-Kanyakumari area) during the medieval period.
+It is the first book printed in any Indian language.
+It was written in the language Lingua Malabar Tamul, which was spoken in southern Kerala (Kollam–Thiruvananthapuram–Kanyakumari area) during the medieval period.

-The former state of Venad at the tip of the Indian subcontinent, traditionally ruled by rajas known as the Venattadis.
+Located at the tip of the Indian subcontinent, the former state of Venad was traditionally ruled by rajas known as the Venattadis.
 Until the end of the 11th century AD, it was a small principality in the Ay Kingdom.
 The Ays were the earliest ruling dynasty in southern Kerala, who, at their zenith, ruled over a region from Nagercoil in the south to Thiruvananthapuram in the north.
 Their capital during the first Sangam age was in Aykudi and later, towards the end of the eighth century AD, at Quilon (Kollam).
 Though a series of attacks by the resurgent Pandyas between the seventh and eighth centuries caused the decline of the Ays, the dynasty was powerful until the beginning of the tenth century.
-Sulaiman al-Tajir, a Persian merchant who visited Kerala during the reign of Sthanu Ravi Varma (9th century CE), records that there was extensive trade between Kerala and China at that time, based at the port of Kollam.
+Sulaiman al-Tajir, a Persian merchant who visited Kerala during the reign of Sthanu Ravi Varma (9th century CE), recorded the existence of extensive trade between Kerala and China, based at the port of Kollam.